ArcanaFramework/fileformats/README.rst

    :target: https://arcanaframework.github.io/fileformats/
    :alt: Documentation Status

-*FileFormats* provides a library of file-format types implemented as Python classes.
+*Fileformats* provides a library of file-format types implemented as Python classes.
 The file-format types can be used in type hinting during the construction of data workflows (e.g. Pydra_), and used to detect and validate the format of files.
-The file-format types
+Unlike other file-type Python packages, *FileFormats*, handles multi-file/directory formats (e.g. with separate header files), and can be used to move such "file sets" around the file system together.

-typically identified by a combination of file extension and "magic numbers" where applicable.
-However, *Fileformats* provides a flexible framework to write custom identification routines for exotic file formats, which require deeper inspection of header files.
+File-format types are typically identified by a combination of file extension and "magic numbers" where applicable.
+However, *FileFormats* provides a flexible framework to add custom identification routines for exotic file formats, e.g. formats that require inspection of headers to find the location of data files.

 Quick Installation